Kilarin/simple_dialogs/README.md

 The one thing I DID notice, was their gui.
 They were using a transparent background for the formspec so that they could have the npc dialog part of the formspec off to one side, and the replies down below.
 I didn't even know that was POSSIBLE.
 So, I went back to work on my mod, figured out (with some help on the forum) how to do a formspec with a transparent background, and thus you get the formspec in it's current form.
 I've never seen the code for the npcs that is used on Your Land, and I don't even know who the coder is that I should credit, but I definitly borrowed a design element from them, and so, Thank you!

+## License
+This code is licensed under the MIT License